dream-stein/llmops-java/README.md

 An llmops platform based on LangChain and an interface based on the OpenAI API specification.

 # technology stack
-language：Java
+language：Java（Java17）

-Framework：springboot + mybatis
+Framework：springboot（springboot4） + mybatis + langchain4j

-DB：MySQL
+DB：MySQL（MySQL7）